PrincyMaheshwari/pulseloop/README.md

 **Important Notes:**

 - **Local Development**: The application runs locally by default.
 You only need to configure `MONGODB_URI` to get started.
-- **Azure Services**: All Azure services (Storage, OpenAI, Speech, ElevenLabs) are optional and consumed via their SDKs using API keys from `.env`.
+- **Azure Services**: All Azure services (Azure AI Foundry / DeepSeek, Azure Blob Storage) and ElevenLabs for text-to-speech are optional and consumed via their SDKs using API keys from `.env`.
 The app will gracefully report 503 errors if services are not configured, allowing you to test features incrementally.
 - **Authentication**: The app automatically enables `AUTH_DEV_BYPASS=true` if Azure AD configuration is missing, making local development easier.
 - **Key Vault**: Azure Key Vault is disabled by default.
 Set `ENABLE_AZURE_KEY_VAULT=true` only if you want to load secrets from Key Vault instead of `.env`.
 For local development, `.env` is recommended.